taimurt/NPD-ITC8061/README.md

 Note: This application can run directly on Mac OS X, Linux and Windows but you have to write the command " alias python='python3' " when ever you open a new terminal window to set it default to python 3.5 version (only if it is not set to version 3 by default).

-After run the application a window appears.
+After when you run the application a window will appear.

-In the botton there is a text box where to write the message In the menu bar (Commands) there is the command menu with the following commands:
+In the bottom there is a text box you can write the message In the menu bar (Commands) there is the command menu with the following commands:

 Commands Menu: